 Batty Langley’s – Location

-- Nearest Metro/Subway: Liverpool Street (Tube and overland trains out of London, 0.3 mile, 6-minute walk) and Shoreditch High Street (London Overground, 0.3 mile, 6-minute walk) are both equidistant from the hotel.
+- Nearest Metro/Subway: Liverpool Street (Tube and overland trains out of London, 0.3 mile) and Shoreditch High Street (London Overground, 0.3 mile) are both equidistant from the hotel.

 - Area: Trendy location between Spitalfields Market and Brick Lane, with their great restaurants, markets, shopping, and nightlife, and London’s financial district, the “City of London”, full of luxury shops, money changers, and Roman ruins.
 A major train and tube station, Liverpool Street, is just 4 blocks away.

 - How to Get There: From Gatwick Airport, the high-speed Gatwick Express and slower trains run to London Victoria train station, where you can connect to the London Underground.
 Other trains connect Gatwick to St Pancras train station, across the street from King’s Cross station, a major London Underground hub.
 From Heathrow Airport, the Heathrow Express runs to Paddington train station, with onwards London Underground connections.
 Heathrow is also served directly by the Piccadilly underground line.
 Consult the Transport for London website and Citymapper app for the best way to reach the hotel.

 - Private Transfer: We use and recommend Welcome Pickups car service.
 Booking through a private car service will cost only a bit more than a taxi – about £65 from Heathrow and £115 from Gatwick – but can be worth it to avoid the long taxi queue and for the convenience of paying ahead.

 - Handy to: Spitalfields, Brick Lane, Shoreditch.

 - Ages: No typical guest – everyone from rock stars to royalty and older couples to millennials.
 Families welcome, although there are no specific facilities for children.